ad510/firstest-principle/learning.md

 ![](learning/again_sml.png)

-Then we play the same trick again, so that there's a version of "you" that sees every 3-digit sequence of 0's and 1's.
+Then we play the same trick again, so that there's a version [not singular] of "you" that sees every 3-digit sequence of 0's and 1's.
 Then we play the same trick again, and again, and so on, until we run out of money to buy more computers.
-(I'd imagine computers will be pretty cheap in year 2050.)
+(I imagine computers will be pretty cheap in year 2050.)

 ![](learning/again2_sml.png)